cmbpalmer/lg-washer-dryer-card/README.md

 Fridge: GC-L257SLXL, LF20C6330S
 Oven/Range: LSIS6338F

 This is expected to apply pretty widely to any/all LG ThinQ devices of these types, regardless of model.
-The implementation from the ThinQ integration is quite standardised, so most appliances from the above categories should work with limited modification.
+The implementation from the HACS ThinQ integration is quite standardised, so most appliances from the above categories should work with very limited modification.

-These cards rely on the [SmartThinQ LGE Sensors](https://github.com/ollo69/ha-smartthinq-sensors) integration from HACS, but have been tested to work with the [Official LG ThinQ integration](https://www.home-assistant.io/integrations/lg_thinq/).
-As the official integration is still limited in the sensors it exposes, these cards are likely to operate best with the HACS integration.
-Should you decide to use the official integration, you will need to make edits to the sensor references accordingly.

 # Installation (manual)
 1. Where `config` is the location of your `configuration.yaml` file, create `config/www` if it does not already exist.
 Then place the contents from this repository's `config/www` into yours.